DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest/README.md

-# Receive tracking data from the VTS iPhone app
+# Receiving tracking data from the VTS iPhone app

 You can request to receive tracking data from the VTube Studio iPhone app.
 This data includes blendshapes, head rotation, head position and more.
 Data is requested and sent via UDP.